 If a Londoner wanted to visit a museum where he or she could study the bones of animals of nearly every shape and size, chances are the Natural History Museum in South Kensington would come to mind.
 The problem is that every other fan of the natural sciences will head there too – often with screaming children in tow.
 For the more serious-minded fan of stuffed animals and elephant skulls, the Grant Museum of Zoology is the more appropriate (and much calmer) choice.

-The museum also provides a number of events for the intellectually curious, including lectures, films, and Q&A sessions with curators.
+The museum also provides a number of events (most of them free) for the intellectually curious, including lectures, films, and Q&A sessions with curators.
 Although the museum is only open on afternoons, it occasionally will open later or on weekends for special events.